Purdue-ECE264-002-Fall2024-stage/HW14-MusicGen2/README.md

 What You Need to Do
 ======================

 1. Write the `init_state` function.
-This should seed the random number generator and
+This should seed the random number generator and initialize your state machine.
 2. Write the `process_state` function.
-This should take the current state (note), generate a random number as described below, and then transition to the next note based on the rules described.
+This should take the current states (root note and major/minor), generate a random number as described below, and then transition to the next states.
-3. Finally, write the `print_state` function, which prints the properly formatted note.
+3. Finally, write the `print_state` function, which prints the properly formatted notes.

 The FSM rules are: